fadallar/terraform-azurerm-avd-workspace/examples/01_base_testcase/README.md

 # AVD Workspace - Base test case

-This is an example for setting-up a an Azure Virtual Desktop Workspace with an AVD Application Group association
+This is an example for setting-up a an Azure Virtual Desktop Workspace

 This test case:
 - Sets the different Azure Region representation (location, location_short, location_cli ...) --> module "regions"